-On March 2 & 3 at the Mendocino Whale Festival, enjoy wine, chowder and craft beer tasting while you explore the picturesque village.
-Eighteen local wineries will be pouring at shops and galleries around town on Saturday March 2 so pick up a glass at the Ford House, and wave at the whales as you head off for your wine-tasting adventure.
+On March 7 at the Mendocino Whale Festival, enjoy wine, chowder and craft beer tasting while you explore the picturesque village.
+Local wineries will be pouring at shops and galleries around town on Saturday March 7 so pick up a glass at the Ford House, and wave at the whales as you head off for your wine-tasting adventure.

 If you like chowder, now’s your chance to chow down!
-On March 2, our coastal chefs will prepare delicious chowders for your tasting pleasure.
+On March 7, our coastal chefs will prepare delicious chowders for your tasting pleasure.
 You’re in for a treat in every bowl!
 And what goes better with chowder than a glass of beer.
-The crew from North Coast Brewing Company will have their latest and greatest Spring beer release on tap, along with a selection of their very fine brews!
-Just $5 buys you a glass… and you even get a free taste of their Steller IPA (and it is stellar!).
+The crew from North Coast Brewing Company will have their latest and greatest spring beer release on tap, along with a selection of their very fine brews!
+Just $5 buys you a glass.

 Tickets for the chowder, wine, and beer tastings are available from Brown Paper Tickets or the day of the event.